weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/README.md

 [WeaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html) answers name queries on a Weave network.
 It provides a simple way for containers to find each other: just give them hostnames and tell other containers to connect to those names.
 Unlike Docker 'links', WeaveDNS requires no code changes and it also works across hosts.

-In this example the seneca example code was modified to refer to hostnames.
-Each container is given a hostname and uses `weaveDNS` to find the correct container for a request.
+The seneca code was modified in this example to refer to hostnames.
+Each container was given a hostname and then uses `weaveDNS` to find the correct container for a request.

 ###2.
 Start the Node.js application